SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.en.md

 // with the browser in any way.
 Unicorn sparkles = new Unicorn("Sparkles", UnicornColors.PURPLE, UnicornAccessories.SUNGLASSES, UnicornAdornments.STAR_TATTOOS);

-// Since we're already "on" the account page, we have to use it to get to the
+// Since we are already "on" the account page, we have to use it to get to the
 // actual place where you configure unicorns.
 Calling the "Add Unicorn" method
 // takes us there.
 AddUnicornPage addUnicornPage = accountPage.addUnicorn();